meetoseh/backend/docs/diskcache/keys.md

     the uid of the image file.
   - `4`: a marker to indicate that a content file jwt should be inserted here.
 The value is the uid of the content file.
+  - `5`: a marker to indicate that a transcript jwt should be inserted here.
+The value is the uid of the transcript.

   Note that this format allows us to inject the JWTs without a deserialize/serialize round trip, which can be a significant performance improvement.